RichardBacon/budding/README.md

 To run the app, you will need either:

 - Android Studio Emulator or Xcode
-- An iOS or Android phone.
+- An iOS or Android phone

 If running the app on a mobile phone, you will need to download the Expo app from Google Play or the App Store.
 You do not need an Expo account to run the app.

-Instructions for how to use emulators with Expo can be found in Expo's documentation: https://docs.expo.io/workflow/android-studio-emulator/ https://docs.expo.io/workflow/ios-simulator/
+Instructions for how to use emulators with Expo can be found in Expo's documentation:

+https://docs.expo.io/workflow/android-studio-emulator/
+https://docs.expo.io/workflow/ios-simulator/